Jorisvdv/ING-project/Literature research Machine Metrics.md

   - origination IP for security tracking purposes.

 ### Pandis, I., Johnson, R., Hardavellas, N., & Ailamaki, A. (2010).
 Data-oriented transaction execution. _Proceedings of the VLDB Endowment_, _3_(1-2), 928-939.
+This paper is focused on stressing systems with a high workload using different benchmarking systems.
+These benchmarks can be identified with TPC-[A-C].
+These benchmarks are a way to measure the stress levels on transactional systems.
+In the paper, they state they have developed their own prototype, DORA, to experiment with some multithreaded parallel system.
+This system does not look to be very useful related to our research.

+They do, however, mention a benchmark, TCP-B, which seems to be something that we can use.
+In section 5.1 under **workloads** they mention the following:
+> TPC-B models  a  bank  where  customers  deposit  and  withdraw  from their accounts.

+The website of the TPC organization defines the benchmark as follows:
+> TPC Benchmark B is designed to be a stress test on the core portion of a database system.
+It focuses in on the portion of a system which performs the actual transaction processing, much like a magnifying glass.

 ## Potentially valuable